Product Filters

 If you're green-focused, hardboard will be a sure-certified winner on your project list.

-Is Hardboard Stronger Than Plywood?
+Are Hardboard Sheets Stronger Than Plywood?

 Although hardboard sounds to be the strongest material when pitted against plywood, the truth is that plywood is far stronger than its counterpart.
-Granted, hardboard can take some impact and weight, but not as much as plywood—plywood wins hands down in terms of impact-resistance.
+Granted, hardboard sheets can take some impact and weight, but not as much as plywood—plywood wins hands down in terms of impact-resistance.

 All Categories